lingxiaoli94/SPFN/README.md

 ### Usage

 #### Dataset
-(We are still in the process of verifying the license issues for releasing the data.
-Currently the link below doesn't work.
-Once the verification goes through, the data will be released.)

 First, while staying in the project folder, download processed ANSI 3D dataset of mechanical components (9.4GB zip file, 12GB after unzipping):
 ```
 wget --no-check-certificate https://shapenet.cs.stanford.edu/media/minhyuk/spfn/data/spfn_traceparts.zip